daniel-herink/jsonresume-theme-kendall-herink/README.md

 2. Improving the `projects` section

    Although the original "Kendall" theme is sublime, I wanted to have a more detailed section for my project(s).
 I changed the `projects` section to resemble the `work` section in both the JavaScript and Mustache portions of the theme.
+3. Changed the colors

+   I also wanted to modify the colors so they were more "dark theme" and I went with greener colors over the blue colors found in the original theme